Integralist/integralist.co.uk/content/posts/go-style-guide.md

 In Go, every variable is stored in its own memory space.
 Meaning, if we had `b := &a` and updated `b` then we wouldn't cause any change to `a`.

-In Go, imagine we define a function that accepts a pointer:
+In Go, imagine we define a function with a parameter `p` which is of a pointer type:

 ```go
 func changeName(p *Person) {